stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 ### a.
 NodePort

-When using the NodePort service type, OpenShift assigns a random port within a predefined range on each node of the cluster.
+When using the NodePort service type, OpenShift assigns a random port within a predefined range on each cluster node.

 #### 1. Create Service NodePort